-Keep reading for our answers to these questions and more – and of course, if you need any further support, our team is on hand to provide bespoke advice and help you thoroughly prepare for what the future holds.
+Keep reading for our own career guidance and answers to these questions.
+Of course, if you need any further support, our team is on hand to provide bespoke advice and help you thoroughly prepare for what the future holds.

 The tax market has remained incredibly stable throughout the pandemic.
 This can be attributed to emerging new positions and responsibilities created by structural and economic changes plus others such as the impact of audit rotation on competition and the need for governments to raise more taxes in the future.

 The transaction market remains buoyant and the demand for people has outstripped supply, with a distinct shortage of emerging talent to take the market forward in specialist areas such as VAT, R&D tax, transaction tax and transfer pricing.